Jadarma/advent-of-code-kotlin/docs/topics/workflow.md

 })
 ```

-Like many other puzzles, this day provides you with example inputs and outputs to test your solution.
+Like many other puzzles, this day provides you with example inputs and outputs to test your solution with.

 If that is the case, you can define them in a lambda.
 The syntax is `"string" shouldOutput "output"`, the output can be a string, or a number, it will be checked against its